 “If you would like to have your heart broken, just come out here.
 This is the dust-storm country.
 It is the saddest land I have ever seen.”

-The Dust Bowl of the 1930s, sometimes referred to as the “Dirty Thirties”, lasted about a decade.
-This was a period of severe dust storms which caused major agricultural damage to American and Canadian prairie lands, primarily from 1930 to 1936, but in some areas, until 1940.
+The Dust Bowl of the 1930s sometimes referred to as the “Dirty Thirties”, lasted about a decade.
+This was a period of severe dust storms that caused major agricultural damage to American and Canadian prairie lands, primarily from 1930 to 1936, but in some areas, until 1940.
 It was caused by severe drought and decades of extensive farming without crop rotation.